Handsome (Kilburn and the High-Roads album)

-Handsome is the debut album of the Ian Dury rock group Kilburn and the High-Roads, released in June 1975 by Dawn Records.
+Handsome is the debut studio album of the Ian Dury rock group Kilburn and the High Roads, released in June 1975 by Dawn Records.

 The band had apparently originally wanted to call the album No Hand Signals, but the idea was rejected by Dawn.
 The photo on the back cover displayed a Chuck Berry style duckwalk, which is said to be the inspiration for the Madness group's 'nutty train' on the front cover of their album (and single) One Step Beyond....